 - Click Apps in the navigation bar.

-Page name: A practical and descriptive name for the page, so you can find it as the list of pages grows.
+- Enter the Page name.
+This is a practical and descriptive name for the page, so you can find it as the list of pages grows.
 For example, Account_Details_Page describes both the data used (data from an Account object), and the page's function ("details").

 Note: Page names on Nintex Apps can contain letters, numbers, spaces, underscores, and dashes.